datascspectrum/Portfolio/Dashboards/Readme.md

 ---Historical behaviour\
 ---Monthly historical behaviour\
 ---Monthly for a specific year\
----When was the last time we sold to them?\
+---When was the last time we sold to them\
----Which ones are our better clients?\
+---Which ones are our better clients\
----Which clients have we not paid enough attention to?
+---Which clients have we not paid enough attention to

 Also if you see the tableau file, you will find a prediction worksheet and a frequency worksheet.